fransfela/BatchMaileR/README.md

    shiny::runApp('path_to_app_directory')
    ```

+## How to Use BatchMaileR

+### 1. Upload Assessor Dataset (CSV)
+Click `Browse` and select a CSV file containing recipient data.
+The first row should contain the column names, including `AssessorEmail` and other placeholders used in the email body or subject.

+### 2. Upload Email Body (TXT)
+Click `Browse` and select a TXT file containing the initial email body content.
+The content will be loaded into the rich text editor for further editing.

+### 3. Email Subject
+Enter the subject of the email.
+You can use placeholders in the format `[ColumnName]`.

+### 4. Sender Name and Title
+Enter the sender's name and title in two lines (e.g., `John Doe\nCEO`).

+### 5. Upload Common Attachments
+Click `Browse` and select one or more files to be attached to all emails.

+### 6. Upload Personalized Attachments (Optional)
+Check the `Upload Personalized Attachments` checkbox if you want to include attachments specific to each recipient.
+Enter the directory path where the personalized attachments are stored.
+Enter the filenames with extensions in a comma-separated format.
+Use placeholders for dynamic filenames (e.g., `Report_[AssessorID].pdf`).

+### 7. Edit Email Body
+Use the rich text editor to modify the email body.
+The editor supports various formatting options.

+### 8. Send Emails
+Click `Send Emails` to start the email sending process.
+The status of the operation will be displayed below.

+### 9. Clear Fields
+Click `Clear` to reset all fields and clear the application state.

-## User Interface
+## Application UI

+### Main Panel
+- **Emailing Tab**:
+  - **Data Preview**: Shows a preview of the uploaded recipient data.
+  - **Edit Email Body**: Provides a rich text editor for editing the email body.
+  - **Status**: Displays the status of the email sending process.

+- **User Guide Tab**: Provides detailed instructions on how to use the application.

 ### Sidebar Panel

-- **Upload Assessor Dataset (CSV)**: Upload a CSV file containing the recipient data.
-The CSV should have a column named `AssessorEmail` for the email addresses and other columns for personalization.
+- **Upload Assessor Dataset (CSV)**: File input for uploading recipient data.
-- **Upload Email Body (TXT)**: Upload a text file containing the email body.
-Placeholders in the format `[ColumnName]` will be replaced with corresponding values from the dataset.
+- **Upload Email Body (TXT)**: File input for uploading the initial email body content.
-- **Email Subject**: Enter the email subject.
-Placeholders in the format `[ColumnName]` will be replaced with corresponding values from the dataset.
+- **Email Subject**: Text input for the email subject.
-- **Sender Name and Title**: Enter the sender's name and title.
+- **Sender Name and Title**: Text area input for the sender's name and title.
-- **Upload Attachments**: Upload one or more attachments.
-You can upload multiple files at once or one by one.
-The app ensures original file names are preserved in the sent emails.
+- **Upload Common Attachments**: File input for uploading common attachments.
+- **Attached Files**: Displays a list of uploaded attachments.
+- **Upload Personalized Attachments**: Checkbox to enable personalized attachments.
+- **Directory Path**: Text input for the directory path of personalized attachments.
+- **File names with extension**: Text area input for the filenames of personalized attachments.
-- **Send Emails**: Click this button to send the emails.
+- **Send Emails**: Button to send the emails.
-- **Clear**: Click this button to clear all fields and reset file inputs.
+- **Clear**: Button to reset all fields and clear the application state.

-### Main Panel

-- **Data Preview**: View the first few rows of the uploaded dataset.
-- **Edit Email Body**: Edit the email body directly within the app.
-- **Status**: View the status of email sending operations.

-## Error Handling

-If an error occurs during the email sending process, an error message will be displayed in the status section.
-Common issues might include missing required fields or incorrect file formats.

-## Contribution
+## Contact

-Feel free to fork this repository and submit pull requests.
-Contributions are welcome!
+For any issues or questions, please contact Randy Frans Fela at [rffela@jabra.com](mailto:rffela@jabra.com).

 ---

-BatchMaileR v.1.0.0 - Making batch email sending simple and efficient!